AdobeDocs/adobeio-runtime/quickstart.md

 4. Payload/Result size – you can’t send inline data more than 1MB or return more than 1MB.
 If you need more, you should consider reading/writing from something like a S3 bucket
 5. Memory – the amount of RAM requested by your action

-Please note, that we can raise the limits for minuteRate and concurrent settings for customers who need more and can’t be served by the default values.
+> **Note:** If your organization cannot be served by the default values, the limits for minuteRate and concurrent settings can be raised.
+Please visit the [Adobe I/O Runtime Forums](https://forums.adobe.com/community/adobe-io/adobe-io-runtime) for developer support.

-I/O Events Integration
+## I/O Events Integration

 I/O Events exposes a number of Adobe events to 3rd-parties (the list is growing) – Analytics, Experience, Cloud Manager, GDPR, AEM, Data Ingestion and Real-Time customer profile events.
 An application can subscribe to these events (push model, consuming them via webhooks) or use journaling to retrieve the events (pull model).